 The survivorship team provides the following services upon a patient’s first visit to the survivorship clinic:

-- Reviews patient’s past treatment, conducts a thorough screening and health evaluation, and discusses current problems or concerns.
+- Reviews patient’s past pediatric cancer treatment, conducts a thorough screening and health evaluation, and discusses current problems or concerns.

 - Enrolls the patient in the Passport for Care® Survivorship Care Plan to create a permanent medical record for the patient to present to future healthcare professionals.
 This medical record includes all medical information related to diagnosis, any potential long-term problems, and recommendations for patients and their primary care providers.